Renoria/robofuse/README.md

 | `--quiet` | Show minimal output (errors only) |
 | `--summary` | Show only summary and warning information (great for cron jobs) |
 | `--watch` | Run in continuous watch mode |

-## What's New in v0.3.5

-- **Optimized Download Handling**: The script now intelligently identifies and reuses existing valid downloads from your Real-Debrid "My Downloads" section, significantly reducing API calls for unrestricting links.
-- **Smart Duplicate Management**: When multiple download entries exist for the same link, the script now selects the most recent valid download based on generation date.
-- **Enhanced Logging System**: Improved verbose logging with clear icons and colors, new summary mode for concise output, and consistent log levels across all commands.
-- **Watch Mode Improvements**: Enhanced stability and type-safety in watch mode, preventing crashes when processing new torrents.
-- **Utility Scripts**: Added new utility scripts for managing your Real-Debrid downloads.

 ## Examples